mberry/blog-source/source/_posts/docker-download-sans-signup.md

 <!--more-->

-The [github issue](https://docs.docker.com/docker-for-mac/release-notes/) has a few gems including the corporate response which gathered a few thousand thumb downs:
+The [github issue](https://github.com/docker/docker.github.io/issues/6910) has a few gems including the corporate response which gathered a few thousand thumb downs:

 > I know that this can feel like a nuisance, but we've made this change to make sure we can improve the Docker for Mac and Windows experience for users moving forward.

 > Do you want to be Oracle?
 Because this is how you become Oracle.

-If they continue down this path hopefully LXC rises again from the ashes.
+If only LXC was more appreciated.

 The direct links are hidden from the site but still work.